ergon/figma-table-builder/README.md

 ## Possible improvements

+- Enhancements
+  - Support data that contains apostrophe characters
+  - Support rows with alternating backgrounds (zebra)
+  - Right align title cell when all cells below are right-aligned
+  - Support Multi-line cells
+- Improvements
   - Error messages: Use UI with higher visibility than toast at the bottom of the screen
   - Auto-focus input field when plugin UI is opened (or/and add paste button)
+  - Use CVS library for parsing data (might make parsing more robust)

 ## Credits